-Double play: Intel, Major League Baseball to show games in VR
+Double play: Intel to stream Major League Baseball games in VR

 Intel and MLB are betting big that stat-obsessed geeks will want to watch baseball in VR, which has evolved from a hobbyist pipe dream to arguably Silicon Valley's most-hyped new technology.
 Analysts predict that VR revenues will climb to $75 billion by 2021, more than 10 times the projection for 2017.

-According to a recent survey of 500 baseball fans Intel conducted with Turnkey Intelligence, 71 percent of them would be interested in watching an MLB game in VR that they can't see in person.
+According to a recent survey of 500 baseball fans that Intel conducted with Turnkey Intelligence, 71 percent of them would be interested in watching an MLB game in VR if they couldn't see it in person.

-The MLB is the second pro sports league to air weekly games in VR, joining the NBA, which recently finished up the streaming of 25 games along with NextVR.
+MLB is the second pro-sports league to air weekly games in VR, joining the NBA, which recently finished up the streaming of 25 games with NextVR.

 Intel's VR broadcast of big-league baseball games also comes after MLB announced two weeks ago the launch of a virtual reality upgrade to its popular At-Bat streaming app for Google Daydream headsets.
-Intel is also the latest tech company streaming MLB games, joining Twitter on Tuesday nights and Facebook on Fridays.
+Intel is also the latest tech company livestreaming MLB games, joining Twitter on Tuesday nights and Facebook on Fridays.

-Watching baseball games on multiple platforms isn't viewed as competition, said Kenny Gersh, an executive vice president with Major League Baseball Advanced Media, which oversees the league's digital properties.
+Offering baseball games on multiple platforms isn't viewed as competition, said Kenny Gersh, an executive vice president with Major League Baseball Advanced Media, which oversees the league's digital properties.

 "VR is an evolving space and it's another way to expand our content to fans in ways they haven't really seen before," he said, citing games broadcast on ESPN, Fox and Turner Sports as well on the MLB Network.
 "We've never been sort of exclusive with one network in terms of our content."

-Fans watching Intel Sports MLB game of the week will need to strap on a Samsung Gear VR headset using a Samsung phone and download the Intel True VR app in the Oculus Store.
+Baseball fans watching Intel Sports' game of the week will need a Samsung Gear VR headset, a Samsung phone and the Intel True VR app from the Oculus Store.

 There are signs that VR has a shot with sports fans.
 About 40 percent of them are very interested in watching live VR broadcasts, according to a 2016 survey by Greenlight Insights.
 But there's still more work to be done on the overall broadcast quality.